sumchattering/iOS-Trie-Example/README.md

 >>>> Provide UI/unit tests for the information screen code we provided you.
 You are allowed to refactor if needed.

+Since the code for the information screen hasnt been linked I couldnt complete this either.
+Please send me the code for the information screen if you want me to prepare this step before our next interview :)

 ## Additional requirements/restrictions:

 >>>> Database implementations are forbidden.

 No databases have been used.
-The trie can be archived to optimize the load time in subsequent launches but that was not in the requirements.
+The trie can be archived to optimize the load time in subsequent launches but that was not in the requirements so I havent optimized the load time.

 >>>> Provide a README.md explaining your approach to solve the search problem and any other important decision you took or assumptions you made during the implementation.